 “Located on a private, protected cove of Great Moose Lake, the camp property extends for a mile and a half along the shores of this beautiful eight mile lake.
 Two picturesque fishing streams wind through the property, and a small private lake lies completely within its confines.
 The entire holding comprises nearly a thousand acres of unspoiled fields and woodland.”

-From the first brochure written by Bill Trauth for Wild Goose Camp for Boys
+From the first camp brochure written by William E. Trauth, Sr for Wild Goose Camp for Boys

 *